nbiscan/RSSFeedApp/README.md

 3. Run the App: Select a target device and click Run to build and launch the app.

+## Run Tests:
+To run all tests, select Product > Test or press ⌘ Command + U.

+To run a specific test, click the diamond icon next to the test or test class in the Test Navigator.

 ## Contributing

 We welcome contributions!
 Please follow these steps to submit a pull request: